Multiple Hypothesis Testing Framework for Spatial Signals: The Proposed lfdr Estimator

 \subsection{The \gls{lfdr}-\gls{smom} estimator}

 The proposed method is summarized in Alg.~\ref{alg:spa-lfdr-est}.
 It partitions the \pval s into subsets, estimates the parameters for the joint \gls{pdf} of the resulting \pval~vectors and determines $\mixPPdfEst=\mixPPdfBMEst$ from Eq.~\eqref{eq:mul-p-to-uni}.
-The density fit is repeated several times for different \pval~vectors, increasing subset sizes $\numVecEl = 2, 3, \dots$ and increasing model orders $\numCmp < \numVecEl$.
-If the distinct subsets $\pSubSetPx\subset\pSetPx$ are immovable, because they are formed based on fixed covariate information like spatial proximity, we randomly rearrange the elements within each \pval~vector for different runs.
+The density fit is repeated several times for \newMinor{$G$} different \pval~vectors, increasing subset sizes $\numVecEl = 2, 3, \dots$ and increasing model orders $\numCmp < \numVecEl$. \newMinor{$M \cdot\numVecEl = \lfloor\numSen/\numVecEl\rfloor\cdot\numVecEl$ $p$-values are used for the density fit if $\numSen/\numVecEl$ is not an integer.} If the distinct subsets $\pSubSetPx\subset\old{\pSetPx}\newMinor{\pSetSen}$ are \old{immovable}\newMinor{fixed}, because they are formed based on fixed covariate information like spatial proximity, we randomly rearrange the elements \newMinor{$G$ times} within each \pval~vector for different runs. \newMinor{Selecting $G=10$ created sufficient flexibility to find $p$-value vectors that yield sufficiently accurate density model estimates in all considered scenarios}.
 The \gls{lfdr}'s are estimated using $\mixPPdfEst$, Eq.~\eqref{eq:extract-two-groups} and Eq.~\eqref{eq:lfdr-est}.
 The goodness of fit is assessed by the value $\disMsr^\ast$ of a difference measure between $\mixPPdfEst$ and the data. $\disMsr^\ast$ is initialized with a large value, to ensure that the algorithm finds a solution.
 The best solution has been found, if additional degrees of freedom do not lead to a better fit.